The College's achievements are the result of our collective awesomeness.

-Saint Mary's was listed on the 2012 President's Higher Education Community Service Honor Roll for the seventh year in a row.
+Saint Mary's was listed on the President's Higher Education Community Service Honor Roll for the seventh year in a row.
 In the past academic year, Saint Mary's students provided almost 40,000 hours of service to communities in the U.S. and abroad.
 The award particularly recognized SMC leadership initiatives as well as a School of Science environmental education project and math camp.
 The College was also named in the top 20 for community service by USA Today.

 High in Academic Engagement

 Saint Mary's students rate their College experience high in terms of academic engagement.
 That’s the consensus from the National Survey of Student Engagement, which polled freshmen and seniors in spring 2012.
 Our students scored above other colleges in the poll on most measures, especially “level of academic challenge.”